-When you send an image to another application, you will be presented with the Edit in dialog box from ON1 Resize 2017.
+When you send an image to another application, you will be presented with the Edit in dialog box from ON1 Resize 2019.
 There you'll have the option to send either the edited photo or the original, unedited image.
 If you choose to send a copy, you'll have options for choosing the file type, color space, bit depth and resolution.
 If you use the same set of options every time, you can check the "Don't ask me again" box in the window, and you won't be prompted again.
-(To change this setting, go to the File pane in Resize 2017's Preferences.)
+(To change this setting, go to the Files tab in Resize's Preferences.)